What the Black Belt Carries

 an earlier inquiry

-As I developed the installation, I found myself asking what sustained those domestic spaces.
+What the Black Belt Carries has its roots in my earlier installation, The Table and the Larder: Feeding the People, Remembering the Future, presented at the Berkeley Art Museum and Pacific Film Archive (BAMPFA) in 2025.
+While making that work, I found myself asking what sustained the domestic spaces I was exploring.
 Following that question meant looking beyond the home to the systems that made it possible.
 Every pantry has an agricultural history.
 Every table rests upon a landscape.
-Looking beneath those everyday acts of nourishment expanded my inquiry beyond the domestic interior to the land, labor, and ecological systems that sustain it.
+Looking beneath these everyday acts of nourishment expanded my inquiry beyond the domestic interior to the land, labor, and ecological systems that sustain it.

 “Every pantry has an agricultural history.